Michael Hershman

 Michael J. Hershman (born circa 1945) is a business ethics, litigation, governance and security consultant.
 His career began, during the 1960s, in military intelligence and government service, including as an investigator for the Senate Watergate Committee during the Watergate scandal, and as the deputy staff director of the Subcommittee on International Organizations of the Committee on International Relations.
 He founded Fairfax Group, an anti-corruption investigation and corporate compliance firm.
 He also co-founded Transparency International, and served on the independent governance committee for FIFA, later becoming CEO of the International Centre for Sport Security (ICSS).
 Hershman serves on various boards of directors and, in 2021, became the CEO of real estate development company Soloviev Group.
+Hershman also hosts The Fairfax Files Podcast, an interview series unlocking truths behind the world’s most high-stakes investigations.

 Biography

-Born about 1945 to a family who operated a real estate business, he entered the military during the Vietnam War, leaving his home town on Long Island, New York.
+Born about 1945 to a family who operated a real estate business, he joined the United States Army during the Vietnam War, leaving his home town on Long Island, New York.
 Following two years of college prior, in 1972, Hershman earned a BSc. from John Jay College of Criminal Justice of the City University of New York.
 He is married to Marsha Ralls Hershman.

 Career

 Military and government appointments

 Hershman began his career working in counterterrorism in the military, investigating financial ties between terrorist groups in Europe, the Middle East, and Asia, which led him to other government investigations, including work for the Senate Watergate Committee, and then private investigations and compliance.
 He became a special agent for US Military Intelligence, working as a counterterrorist expert, during 1967 through 1969.
-While pursuing his BSc, he joined the New York City Department of Investigation, operating as a special investigator during 1970-1973.
+While pursuing his BSc, he joined the New York City Department of Investigation, operating as a special investigator during 1970 through 1973.
 There, he investigated corruption within judicial, police and correctional agencies, including in the New York City Police Department corruption investigation that had been precipitated by the reports of NYPD whistleblower Frank Serpico.
 Hershman joined the New York State Special Corruption Prosecutor's Office, during 1972 and 1973.
 In early 1973, he was appointed to the Commission staff as its chief investigator for the United States Senate Watergate Committee, led by Sam Ervin.
 Following the resignation of President Richard Nixon and the Watergate scandal, in 1975, he became chief investigator at the Federal Election Commission.
 He served as the deputy staff director for the Subcommittee on International Organizations of the Committee on International Relations of the United States House Committee on Foreign Affairs to investigate the Koreagate bribery scandal, which implicated several US political officeholders.
 Hershman next served as deputy auditor general of the Foreign Assistance Program of the United States Agency for International Development (USAID), conducting international investigations and audits of overseas projects that were funded by US interests, while helming worldwide security for all foreign aid missions.